What is Tiktok?

 Know your audience

 After that, it is time to meet people who will use your app.
 For example, TikTok currently has an audience from more than 150 different countries, speaking over 75 languages.
-It is quite a big area to start with for an MVP — that is why instead, we recommend segmenting an area you want to work with and start with a local audience.
+It is quite a big area to start with for an MVP — that is why instead, we recommend segmenting an area you want to work with and starting with a local audience.

 TikTok was also initially released on the Chinese market only, and then it started expanding.
 So, first, start with one or a couple of countries and 1-2 languages, and after the first wins and growths, initiate the localization process.